-Heavy Goods Vehicles (HGVs) and buses produce 30% of our road transport emissions but only account for 4% of vehicles on our roads.
-If we convert these vehicles to run on Compressed Natural Gas (CNG), we can provide immediate emissions reductions and air quality improvements compared to diesel.
-It also provides a pathway for renewable gas in transport (Bio-CNG) as renewable gas is injected into the network.
+Diesel-powered Heavy Goods Vehicles (HGVs) and buses produce 30% of our road transport emissions but only account for 4% of vehicles on our roads.
+If we convert these vehicles to run on compressed natural gas (CNG), we can provide immediate emissions reductions and provide a pathway to renewable gas in transport.

 Transport accounts for 20% of Ireland's total emissions.
 Equal to 11.9Mt CO₂